jakewvincent/mkdnflow.nvim/README.md

 ## 🔧 Recent changes
+* 07/09/22: Added folding functionality; replaced default normal/visual-mode mapping with mapping to wrapper function that will fold/open sections
 * 07/01/22: Properly handle alignment markers in tables
 * 07/01/22: Add option not to format table when moving the cursor to a different cell
 * 06/29/22: Conceal links